 Where to Stay: The Oaks Auckland Harbour offers sweeping ocean views.

-Check Prices for Auckland Harbour Residences in Auckland Region, New Zealand
+Check Prices for Auckland Harbour Suites in Auckland

 You need not be a professional haggler to score at Morocco’s marketplaces this year; the 2018 Global Travel Forecast is projecting Moroccan currency to depreciate 7.7 percent against the dollar.
 The strong dollar will go further in the narrow alleys of the souks in 2018 and, according to the forecast, getting to Morocco will also be cheaper.
 Experts foresee a 7.4 percent drop in hotel rates and 5.8 percent drop in airfare.
 For March travel, Airfarewatchdog listed flights from Washington, D.C., to Casablanca for $750 round-trip.